AllHailTheSnow/AllHailTheSnow/README.md

 - 👀 I’m interested in Manga, Video Games and Programming
 - 🌱 I’m best suited to C# and GDScript
 - 💞️ I’m open to collaborating on projects
-- 📫 How to reach me - you can remail me at allhailthesnow@gmail.com
+- 📫 How to reach me - you can email me at allhailthesnow@gmail.com

 <!---
 AllHailTheSnow/AllHailTheSnow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.